EIN (Employer Identification Number)

 👉 If you're thinking about setting up your LLC and need an EIN quickly, you already know which months to avoid 😉

-If you have one LLC (Limited Liability Company) in USA, you will surely want to have a commercial bank account that offers you facilities and advantages for your business.
-But not all banks are the same, and some can put obstacles in your way or charge you abusive fees.
-Therefore, we recommend that you opt for neobanks, which are digital banks that operate online and that offer you modern solutions adapted to your needs. 🚀
+If you have one LLC (Limited Liability Company) in USA, you'll surely want to have a business bank account that offers you facilities and advantages for your business.
+But not all banks are the same, and some may put obstacles in your way or charge you exorbitant fees.
+Therefore, we recommend that you opt for the neobanks, digital banks that operate 100% online and offer you modern solutions tailored to your needs.

 Did you know USA benefits from the LLCs (Limited Liability Company) that non-residents create?
 Although these entrepreneurs do not pay taxes on their businesses in the US, the country receives income in another way. 🇺🇸

-Each year, LLCs must pay fees to the state where they were registered.
-These fees vary by state, but are typically a few hundred dollars.
+Each year, LLCs must pay fees to the state where they are registered.
+These fees vary by state, but are usually around hundreds of dollars annually.
 If we add up the fees of all the LLCs in the US, the result is a substantial source of income for the country. 💵

 But not only that, the US also benefits from the information it collects from LLCs.
-When creating an LLC, owners must provide certain personal and financial information, such as an EIN (Employer Identification Number) and an ITIN (Individual Taxpayer Identification Number).
-This information allows the US to monitor international financial activities and strengthen its market intelligence, giving it a competitive advantage in the global economy.
+When creating an LLC, owners must provide key personal and financial information, such as the EIN (Employer Identification Number) and, in some cases, the ITIN (Individual Taxpayer Identification Number).
+This data allows the U.S. to monitor international financial activities and strengthen its market intelligence, giving it a competitive advantage in the global economy. 🚀

 Therefore, it is essential to carry a accurate and transparent accounting for your LLC.
 Avoid the mistake of incorrectly reporting or inappropriately deducting expenses.
-It is essential that your accounting reflects the financial reality of the company, as this data is the basis for calculating personal income tax and any other taxes applicable in your jurisdiction of residence.
-Proper accounting management is key to the legal security of your business. 💵
+Accounting should reflect the financial reality of the company, as it is the basis for calculating personal income tax and any other taxes applicable in your country of residence.
+Proper accounting management is key to the legal security of your business.

-Some states that require LLCs to maintain complete accounting and file financial statements?
-These states are California, New York, Pennsylvania and Utah.
-If you create an LLC in one of these states, you will need to keep detailed records of your income and expenses, and file a balance sheet and income statement with the state.
+Some states require LLCs to maintain complete accounting records and file financial statements.
+This is the case in California, New York, Pennsylvania, and Utah.
+In these cases, you must record detailed income and expenses and file a balance sheet and income statement with the state.

-If you have one LLC (Limited Liability Company) in USA, you should know that you have to include the profits of your business in the calculation of the Income Tax (Personal Income Tax) in Spain.
-You must not only declare the amounts you withdraw from the company, but also those you leave accumulated.
-This way, you will avoid problems with the Tax Agency and comply with your tax obligations. 🇪🇸
+If you have one LLC (Limited Liability Company) in USA, you should know that you have to include all the benefits of your business in the calculation of the Income Tax (Personal Income Tax) in Spain.
+This includes both amounts you withdraw and amounts you leave accumulated in the company.
+This way, you'll avoid problems with the Tax Agency and comply with your tax obligations.

 Principles of Deductibility: